akka-cache/akka-cache/acdocs/docs/Client SDKs/rest-apis.md

 #### 200

-returned a JSON format of the cache namespace, and description
+returns a JSON format array of cache keys
 #### 400

 bad request or doesn't exist